Vince-0/webrtc-chrome/README.md

 This project is a Chrome extension that provides a WebRTC-based SIP client for making and receiving voice calls directly from the browser.

+Designed with a minimalist UI and focuses on providing essential calling functionality in a compact, user-friendly interface.

+Created using Augment Code, notes: [AI Assisted Software Development](https://github.com/Vince-0/AI_Coding)

 Implements the SIP.js library to handle SIP protocol communication and WebRTC for media handling.

-Created using Augment Code, notes: [AI Assisted Software Development](https://github.com/Vince-0/AI_Coding)

 Based on [WebRTC Client](https://github.com/Vince-0/WebRTC_client)

-The extension is designed with a minimalist UI and focuses on providing essential calling functionality in a compact, user-friendly interface.
+Connects to a WebSocket server like this FreeSWITCH configuration: https://github.com/Vince-0/FreeSWITCH_WEBRTC

 ## Features
 - SIP registration and authentication